-In a 12 gt pot, steep the grains in a hop bag in 1 1/2 gallons of 2 (3.3 lb) cans light malt sterile water at 155 degrees for half an hour.
-Remove the grains. extract Add the 2 cans of the malt extract and the dried extract and bring 1 lb light dried malt to a boil. extract For the first flavoring, add the 1 1/2 oz Kent Goldings and 2 tsp of 12 oz crushed amber gypsum.
+In a 12 qt pot, steep the grains in a hop bag in 1 1/2 gallons of sterile water at 155 degrees for half an hour.
+Remove the grains.
+Add the 2 cans of the malt extract and the dried extract and bring to a boil.

+For the first flavoring, add the 1 1/2 oz Kent Goldings and 2 tsp of gypsum.
 Boil for 45 minutes.

-For the second flavoring, add the 1 1/2 oz Fuggles hop pellets at crystal malt the last minute of the boil.
-8 oz Biscuit Malt Add the honey and boil for 5 more minutes.
-1 lb White House Honey Add 2 gallons chilled sterile water into the primary fermenter and 1 1/2 oz Kent Goldings add the hot wort into it.
+For the second flavoring, add the 1 1/2 oz Fuggles hop pellets at the last minute of the boil.

+Add the honey and boil for 5 more minutes.

+Add 2 gallons chilled sterile water into the primary fermenter and add the hot wort into it.
 Top with more water to total 5 gallons.
-Hop Pellets There is no need to strain.
-1 1/2 oz Fuggles Hop Pitch yeast when wort temperature is between 70-80°.
-Fill airlock pellets halfway with water.
-Ferment at $68-72^{\circ}$ for about seven days.
-2 tsp gypsum Rack to a secondary fermenter after five days and ferment for 14 1 pkg Windsor dry ale more days. veast To bottle, dissolve the corn sugar into 2 pints of boiling water for 3/4 cup corn sugar for 15 minutes.
-Pour the mixture into an empty bottling bucket. priming Siphon the beer from the fermenter over it.
+There is no need to strain.

+Pitch yeast when wort temperature is between 70-80°.
+Fill airlock halfway with water.

+Ferment at 68-72° for about seven days.

+Rack to a secondary fermenter after five days and ferment for 14 more days.

+To bottle, dissolve the corn sugar into 2 pints of boiling water for 15 minutes.
+Pour the mixture into an empty bottling bucket.
+Siphon the beer from the fermenter over it.
 Distribute priming sugar evenly.
 Siphon into bottles and cap.
 Let sit for 2 to 3 weeks at 75°.